ni/monodrive-documentation/docs/monoDrive_home/Radar.md

     - **aperture:** The total aperture radius in centimeters for Radar receive array.
     - **noise_temp:** Coefficient to the exponent of the noise floor.
 Controls the level of the noise floor in the data.
     - **gain:** The total gain applied to the receivers in dB.
-- **sbr:** JSON value for shooting bouncing ray properties of the Radar ray traces
+- **sbr:** JSON value for shooting bouncing ray properties of the Radar ray traces.
     - **long_range_scan_distance:** The maximum distance the long range Radar will detect targets in meters.
     - **short_range_scan_distance:** The maximum distance the short range Radar will detect targets in meters.
     - **long_range_fov:** Field-of-view in degrees of the long range Radar.